Dear New Resident of Sandwich:

 In addition, Minutes are taken at each meeting.
 The Minutes are the official record of the proceedings.
 The Minutes will be approved and accepted by the Council at the next scheduled Council meeting.
 Once the Minutes have been approved, they will be available on the web site.
 Just go to www.sandwich.il.us and click on “City Council Meeting Minutes.”
 If you do not have access to a computer, phone the City Clerk’s office (786-9321) and we will be happy to provide you with a copy of the requested Minutes.
 You may also stop in at City Hall during office hours and view any current or past Minutes.

 Q Where can I look up a city ordinance?

 A The Municipal Code Book for the city of Sandwich contains ordinances adopted and enacted by the City Council.
-Copies of the Code Book are available at City Hall for persons to examine, or you may peruse through the copy located at the Sandwich District Library, 107 E. Center Street.
+Copies of the Code Book are available at City Hall for persons to examine.
 The Municipal Code may also be viewed on-line at the city’s web site, www.sandwich.il.us.
 Residents are always welcome to call the City Clerk’s office if they have a question about a specific city ordinance, and we will be happy to forward a copy of that ordinance to you.

 Q Where can I go to register to vote?

 A Residents not already registered to vote and desiring to do so may stop by City Hall and see one of the Deputy Registrars.
 Registration requirements are that a person must be 18 years or older, must be a resident for at least 30 days preceding any election, and must be a citizen of the United States.
 Persons must provide two forms of identification, one of which must contain the current address of the registrant.
 Voter registration always closes 28 days prior to an election and re-opens two days after the election.